AvihooI/Tetris/README.md

 Licensing:

-This software is free to use, free to extend and free to commercialize with no royalty as long as acknowledgements are made to the author(s).
+This software is free to use, free to extend and free to commercialize royalty free as long as acknowledgements are made to the author(s).
 Assets may be copyrighted and thus should not be used in other projects (including fork projects).
 If you are unsure, ask.

 Acknowledgements: